LETTER OF UNDERSTANDING #6: SABBATICALS/UPPER LEVEL RELEASE/WORKLOAD

 (b) Assist the Joint Committee in arriving at a consensus on the outstanding issues.

 (c) If unable to assist the Joint Committee achieve a consensus on proposed changes to make non-binding recommendations to the VIU and VIUFA on proposed changes to the Collective Agreement on the outstanding issues.
-These recommendations are to be made within 10 days of the mediator/facilitator concluding his/her conferring with the Joint Committee.
+These recommendations are to be made within 10 days of the mediator/facilitator concluding his/her their conferring with the Joint Committee.

 - Recommendations made by the Joint Committee in accordance with 5(a) or recommendations of the mediator/facilitator made in accordance with 7(c) shall be considered by the VIUFA and the VIU and if accepted by both parties shall be implemented as recommended.
 It is agreed that recommendations made by the Joint Committee in accordance with 5(a) or by the mediator/facilitator in accordance with 7(c) shall be put to a vote of the members of the VIUFA bargaining unit once approved by the Vancouver Island University Board and if accepted by a majority of those voting shall be considered approved by the VIUFA.